programming-journal/programming-journal.github.io/artifact-evaluation/submission.markdown

 Submit your artifact documentation via the [online submission system](https://easychair.org/conferences/?conf=programmingartifacts1).

-Please upload a single file that includes the URL to your artifact, the hash of the artifact at submission time, and the content of the README file.
+Please upload a single file that includes the URL for your artifact, the hash of the artifact at submission time, and the content of the README file.

 ### Contents of the Artifact README.md
 Your README.md should consist of three parts: